-- Single-family SF Subzone.
-Single-family dwelling for one (1) family, subject to 54.3.1 Section 54.12. - 54.3.2 Duplex D Subzone.
+- 54.3.1 Single-family SF Subzone.
+Single-family dwelling for one (1) family, subject to Section 54.12. - 54.3.2 Duplex D Subzone.
 Duplex, subject to Section 54.12. - 54.3.3 Townhouse TH Subzone.
 Townhouse dwelling, subject to Section 54.12. - 54.3.4 Multi-family MF Subzone.
 Multi-family dwelling, subject to Section 54.12. - 54.3.5 Mixed-use MU Subzone.
-Single family, duplex, townhouse or multi-family uses or other non-residential uses permitted as-of-right or by Special Exception in the underlying district, and, in addition, the following by Special Exception:
+A subzone that allows for mixed-use development consisting of single family, duplex, townhouse or multi-family uses that are only permitted in conjunction with non-residential uses permitted as-of-right or by Special Exception in the underlying district, and, in addition, the following by Special Exception: